Meeting the Need

-Why I turned to The Mission for help: David
+Why I turned to The Mission for help: Suzanne

-Why I turned to The Mission for help: Karen
+Why I turned to The Mission for help: John

 At The Ottawa Mission, direct costs are categorized based on program outputs and have been grouped into six main categories:

 - Food & Shelter